 Money in Taiwan

-The currency used in Taiwan is the New Taiwan Dollar (NTD).
-The New Taiwan Dollar is subdivided into 100 cents.
+The currency used in Taiwan is the New Taiwan Dollar (TWD), subdivided into 100 cents.
 In common usage, Taiwanese money is often referred to as kuài or yuán, although this is not to be confused with the Mainland Chinese Yuán.

 Banking in Taiwan

-Taiwan has a sophisticated banking system and expats have a wide variety of options when it comes to managing their finances.
+Taiwan has a sophisticated banking system, and expats have a wide variety of options when it comes to managing their finances.

-Banking hours can vary, but are generally 9am to 3.30pm, Monday to Friday, and some banks are open from 9am to 12.30pm on Saturdays.
+Internet banking is available, although some banks don't have English versions of their websites.
+Banking hours can vary, but are generally from 9am to 3.30pm, Monday to Friday.
+Some banks are also open from 9am to 12.30pm on Saturdays.